-The University entered into an interest rate swap agreement with the senior lender to convert its interest rate exposure on the senior facility from a floating rate to a fixed rate.
-Under the swap and credit agreements, the University pays a hedged, all-in fixed rate of 3.783% on the senior facility.
+The University entered into two interest rate swap agreements with the senior lender to convert its interest rate exposure on the senior facility from a floating rate to a fixed rate (note 19).
+Under the interest rate swap and credit agreements, the University pays a hedged, all-in fixed rate of 3.783% on the senior facility.
+The interest rate swap agreements expire on October 29, 2027 and October 31, 2052.